KaushiML3/American-sign-language-to-Text/README.md

 # ASL Detection

-This project aims to detect and recognize American Sign Language (ASL) gestures from live video streams or pre-recorded videos.
+This project aims to detect and recognize American Sign Language (ASL) gestures from live video streams .
 Using computer vision and deep learning techniques, the system is capable of identifying ASL signs and converting them into corresponding English letters or words in real-time.
 This project can be used to bridge the communication gap between the deaf and hard-of-hearing community and those unfamiliar with sign language.

 # Features